strychemi/leadgencard-endpoint/README.md

 7. `heroku addons:create heroku-postgresql:hobby-dev` (this sets up a PostgreSQL database for your Sinatra app on Heroku)

 8. `git push heroku master`

+9. `heroku run rake db:migrate` (runs the database migrations specified under the db/migrate directory for the PostgresQl DB back-end)

 9. `heroku open` or type the URL of your heroku deployed app directly in your browser.